psyinfra/onyo/README.md

     - Type: float
 ```

-When assets directly in `shelf/` have a key `RAM`, it must be integers.
+When assets directly in `shelf/` have a key `RAM`, it must be integer.
+Because
-Additionally, when these assets have a key `Size`, they must also be integers,
+onyo uses just the first set of rules where the asset matches the path
+defined in validation.yaml, the later rules under `shelf/**` do not apply to
-since the second rule `shelf/**` also applies to assets directly in `shelf/`.
+assets directly in `shelf/`.

+When assets are in a subfolder of `shelf/`, the rule for RAM does not apply,
+instead the separate set of rules under `shelf/**` will be used to validate
+these assets.

 Asset files in sub-directories of shelf, e.g. `shelf/left/top_row/` have no
 rules regarding the `RAM` key, just the rule for `Size` does apply.

-The rule `*/**` enforces for all assets outside of `shelf` that keys for RAM and
+The rule `*/**` enforces for all assets outside of `shelf/` that keys for RAM
-Size must be at least float (e.g. "RAM: 12GB" as string are invalid for all
+and Size must be at least float (e.g. "RAM: 12GB" as string are invalid for all
 assets anywhere in the onyo repository).
+The rules for `*/**` do not apply to assets in `shelf/`, because onyo uses just
+the first set of rules where a path matches, and `shelf/` has a separate set of
+rules already defined above.

 **Example 3: Using pointer to define a set of rules for multiple Directories**